 UNIVERSITY & GROUP PRESENTATIONS:

-SCOW at Fordham University Poster: Linda and I presented “Life Course Issues” discussing how childhood violence including non-State torture victimization can impact negatively on older women.
+SCOW at Fordham University Poster: Jeanne and Linda presented “Life Course Issues” discussing how childhood violence including non-State torture victimization can impact negatively on older women.
 The two life course issues were (a) when society assumes that older women will be ‘automatic’ nurturers and carers of aging or dying parents thereby failing to acknowledge the reality that their parent(s) were the ones who inflicted childhood torture onto them and (b) the complex impact that can occur when flashbacks of childhood victimization occur at the same time when dementia is occurring and how this impacts on the delivery of caring.

 Dalhousie University Presentation Poster: International Human Rights Mechanisms and Non-State Torture of Women in Canada; Dalhousie PowerPoint presentation: Journal.

 Journal of Lecture at Acadia University, January 31/13 - Torture in the Canadian Context: How close to Home is it?

 Relational Female Gender-Based Violence is a Global Pandemic 'Tradition' - an image shared at our lecture

 RECENT NEWS: PRINT & RADIO

 CBC radio interview with The Current about non-State torture including a man who survived non-State torture and his supporting mother, Jeanne and Linda with their expert opinion that the Criminal Code of Canada be modernized to include non-State torture, and a lawyer with a differing opinion.
 We speak in Part 2 of the interview.

 CBC News NS Television Interview about non-State torture - watch us at 3:05.

 CBC NS News Written Article about our work.